-TCP2031 : Digital Civics — participatory design for new directions in city planning
+TCP2031 : Digital Civics - designing applications for digital public engagement

 - Module Leader(s): Dr Sebastian Weise